cecileane/computingtools/pages/notes0906.md

 -------
 ```

+Each file was the result of one analysis.
+Hundreds of analyses were made.
-each analysis also had a log file, e.g.
+Each analysis also had a "log" file, e.g.
-`TestResults/log files/timetest1_snaq.log`
+`TestResults/log files/Timetest1_snaq.log`
 <!-- https://github.com/frupaul/Test-for-SNAQ-by-Reduced-Data-Sample/-->
-which starts like this:
+starting like this:

 ```
 optimization of topology, BL and inheritance probabilities using: